Gavin-Thomas/website/_pages/about.md

 I'm Gavin, a medical student at the University of Calgary.
 I am interested in using AI and data science to improve the lives of others.

-Always happy to connect with others who are into AI in medicine or healthcare innovation – feel free to reach out!
+Feel free to reach out!